ROBO-ZACH/ZacharyTStone/README.md

 <!-- Add a Quotes section -->
 <h3 align="center">Random Quote:</h3>
 <blockquote>
-  "Knowledge is proud that it knows so much; wisdom is humble that it knows no more."
+  "Our kindness may be the most persuasive argument for that which we believe."
-<br>— William Cowper
+<br>— Gordon Hinckley
 </blockquote>

-<h5 align="center" style="color: #4CAF50; font-style: italic; font-weight: bold;"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:15 PM EST </h5>
+<h5 align="center" style="color: #4CAF50; font-style: italic; font-weight: bold;"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:18 PM EST </h5>

 <hr/>